Are you ready to take the next step?

 Mrs Jenny Gregory OAM

 Mrs Jenny Gregory is the Alternate Board Director for Mrs Meg Green, Australian War Widows Australia.
 Jenny has been a Registered Nurse by profession and has tertiary qualifications in Applied Science (Nursing) and Health Services Management.
-She is the widow of a Vietnam Veteran and is the State President of Australian War Widows Queensland.
+She is the widow of a Vietnam Veteran and is the National President of Australian War Widows.
 Jenny is an advocate of further education due to her past role of developing and providing accredited dementia training programs for carers of people with dementia.
 Jenny joined the AVCAT Board in October 2018.

 Mr Peter Jones